santoshrazz/tng-hardware-mobile-app/readme.md

 This controller processes coupon redemption by verifying the coupon and user details, then updating the database atomically.

-#### Steps:

-1. Validate input (`couponCode`) and user authentication (`req.user`).
-2. Start a MongoDB session and transaction to ensure atomic updates.
-3. Check if the coupon exists and is not already used.
-4. Fetch the authenticated user from the database.
-5. Add the coupon amount to the user's wallet and increment the number of redeemed coupons.
-6. Mark the coupon as used.
-7. Save all changes within the transaction.
-8. Return a success response.

 #### Example Request Body:

 ```json